-Programme overview 1.
-Green leadership 2.
-Deployment of wind power Programme overview 3.
+Programme overview 3.
 Greener power stations 4.
-Integration of green energy Societal challenge Climate action Overshooting 1.5°C can happen as early as 2030, and awareness and behavioural changes at every level of society will be needed to limit climate change.
-Within this context, corporate action to halt emissions is imperative.
-Demonstrating resiliency towards potentially irreversible effects of climate change is also becoming more important.
-Green energy deployment Global energy demand grew above its 10-year average in 2017 and is expected to grow 30% by 2040.
-The world's energy generation from renewables has never been higher than today, but the world's fossil fuel generation also remains high.
-We need to accelerate the deployment of scalable, reliable, and affordable green energy.
-Societal challenge Green energy deployment Coal is the most carbon-emitting fossil fuel, and after two years of decline, global consumption has increased again.
+Integration of green energy Societal challenge Green energy deployment Coal is the most carbon-emitting fossil fuel, and after two years of decline, global consumption has increased again.
 The use of coal must be stopped to effectively limit climate change.
-Green energy integration and flexibility A world that runs entirely on green energy will rely on a powe grid that can balance fluctuating energy generation and consumption patterns.
+A world that runs entirely on green energy will rely on a power grid that can balance fluctuating energy generation and consumption patterns.
 Battery storage and integrated green solutions can help balance supply and demand.
-Our approach We take action by increasing the green share of our energy generation, reducing our carbon emissions 27 years faster than science demands, working to disclose climate-related risks and opportunities, and by contributing to awareness-raising on climate change.
-We aim to grow deployment of offshore wind in Europe, US and Asia Pacific, and onshore wind in US.
-We want to ensure an active footprint in development, construction, operation and ownership of wind farms.
 Our approach We phase out the use of coal in our operations through conversion of our combined heat and power (CHP) stations in Denmark from coal and gas to sustainable biomass.
 We promote flexibility of supply and consumption through integrated energy solutions combining various technologies, including onshore wind, battery storage and solar PV.
-Our progress We have raised our target for the green share of our energy generation to reach 99% by 2025.
-In 2018, we reached 75%.
-We have reduced the carbon intensity of our generation by 72% since 2006, and aim to reach a 98% reduction by 2025.
-We have begun implementing the Task Force on Climate-related Financial Disclosure (TCFD) guidelines to further improve our disclosure of climate-related risks and opportunities.
-See our annual report.
-In partnership with WWF Denmark, we held a Climate Safari in Denmark, the first of several initiatives to raise climate awareness among youths.
-We have incorporated climate performance KPIs in the compensation schemes of our Executive Board.
-We have raised our target for deployment of offshore wind by 2025 to 15GW.
-In 2018, we commisioned three new offshore wind farms, Race Bank, Walney Extension and Borkum Riffgrund 2.
-We will help provide green energy from offshore and onshore wind to the US through the acquisitions of Deepwater Wind and Lincoln Clean Energy (LCE).
-We are also increasing our capacity in Europe.
-In 2018, we were awarded the rights to build 1.1GW in Germany.
-In Taiwan, we have been awarded 1.8GW during 2018, but due to uncertainties about the power purchasing agreement, we have decided to pause and revisit all our Taiwanese project activities.
 Our progress Five of our seven CHP stations have already been converted from coal or gas to sustainable biomass.
 Conversion of Asnæs CHP station is in progress and expected to be completed by the end of 2019.
 The seventh CHP station, located in Esbjerg, will be closed by the end of 2022 as we have not been able to secure an agreement to convert the CHP station to run on sustainable biomass.
 In 2018, our coal consumption increased in comparison with 2017, as we experienced high demand for power in periods where we were not generating heat.
 In these periods, fossil fuels are normally used.
 We have completed our first stand-alone battery energy storage system, the 20MW Carnegie Road, near Liverpool, UK.
 679,000 smart meters installed and in use by our distribution customers.
-Our governance Accountability lies with our CEO.
-Accountability lies with the EVPs of Offshore and Onshore respectively.
 Our governance Accountability lies with the EVP of Bioenergy.
 Accountability lies with the EVP of Onshore and the EVP of Customer Solutions.
-International frameworks of reference Paris Agreement Greenhouse Gas Protocol & Science-Based Target Initiative TCFD Guidelines Paris Agreement International frameworks of reference Paris Agreement Paris Agreement Actions to become future-fit Develop programme to address carbon emissions across our value chain.
-Perform life-cycle assessment to support management, mitigation, and disclosure of environmental risks across value chain.
-Actions to become future-fit Successfully phase out coal by 2023.
+International frameworks of reference Paris Agreement Paris Agreement Actions to become future-fit Successfully phase out coal by 2023.
 Manage and mitigate supply-chain impacts in the production of battery storage.
-SDG contribution We contribute to SDG 13 by taking action to fight climate change.
-We contribute to increasing the share of renewable energy in the global energy mix in line with SDG 7.2.
 SDG contribution We contribute to increasing the share of renewable energy in the global energy mix in line with SDG 7.2.
 We promote greater adoption of clean and environmentally sound technologies in line with SDG 9.4.
-Indicators and targets Green energy share (%) ≥99 Z.A.
-75 Installed offshore wind capacity (GW) Indicators and targets Coal consumption (million tonnes) Smart meters installed (number) 17 15 6.2 1.1 1.2 0 >1 million 2006 2017 2018 2025 target 2006 2017 2018 2023 target Carbon intensity (g CO_2e/kWh) 462 Coal share of fuels in thermal heat and power generation (%) 679,000 151 131 ≤10 3.9 30 38 0 183,000 2006 2017 2018 2025 target 2017 2018 2025 target 2006 2017 2018 2023 target 2017 2018 2020 target
+Indicators and targets Coal consumption (million tonnes) 1.1 1.2 0 2006 2017 2018 2023 target Coal share of fuels in thermal heat and power generation (%) 66 30 38 Smart meters installed (number) >1 million 679,000 2006 2017 2018 2023 target 2017 2018 2020 target